 Man crawls to safety 4 days after falling from cliff

-ELYRIA, Ohio - Firefighters in Ohio say a man who fell from a cliff and spent four days in a ravine was rescued after he crawled 300 yards the man was found Monday in Elyria .
-He told firefighters he had been hiking Thursday when he fell over a cliff into a river.
+Firefighters in Ohio say a man who fell from a cliff and spent four days in a ravine was rescued after he crawled 300 yards to a country club, despite having broken both his legs and arms.
+WJW-TV reports the man was found Monday in Elyria.

 Comments